NEET/JEE Coaching Scholarship

 Question:2

-On dissolving sugar in water at room temperature solution feels cool to touch.
+On dissolving sugar in water at room temperature solution feels cool to the touch.
 Under which of the following cases dissolution of sugar will be most rapid?

 (i) Sugar crystals in cold water.